Yifan-China/broccoli_and_company_web/README.md

-# Getting Started with Create React App
+# Deployment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+An demonstration of this application is deployed at [https://vigorous-hugle-97a87e.netlify.app/].

-## Available Scripts
+## Getting Started

 In the project directory, you can run: